tokenami/tokenami/README.md

 - ⚡ **Dynamic by default** — pass props directly into tokens (`--color: props.color`)
 - ✍️ **Shorthand tokens** — define aliases like `--p` for padding
 - 🎨 **Expressive selectors** — custom selectors for nesting and descendant rules
-- 🚀 **Zero bundler friction** — static styles with no bundler integration

 ### Why Tokenami?